-F.1 Mandatory Conditions
+Mandatory Conditions

-Where the 2003 Act provides for a mandatory condition to be included in a premises licence, it is the duty of the City Council, as the licensing authority issuing the licence to include that condition on the premises licence.
+Where the 2003 Act provides for a mandatory condition to be included in a premises licence, it is the duty of the licensing authority issuing the licence to include that condition on the premises licence.

 The 2003 Act provides that, where a premises licence authorises the supply of alcohol, it must include a condition that no supply of alcohol may be made at a time when no designated premises supervisor has been specified in the licence or at a time when the designated premises supervisor does not hold a personal licence or his or her licence has been suspended.